- 1 The Common Hardwood Floor Mistakes

 In case that your wood finish comes from varnish or shellac, even from polyurethane, you cannot use wax on it.
 The reason is that wax finishing interferes with the earlier finishing, and it can make the floor too slippery to walk on.

-If you have the floor with polyurethane finishing, you can restore its shine with the help of the polish that is crafted specially for this finish.
+If you have the floor with polyurethane finishing, you can restore its shine, as we explained here, with the help of the polish that is crafted especially for this finish.
 However, if you have other finishes, you may be better off with the general-purpose floor restorers.

 Using Mats and Rugs